Our Thoughts on the Race Report

-- Is where black people are nine times more likely to be stopped and searched by the police.
+- 1) Black people are nine times more likely to be stopped and searched by the police.

-- Is where black women are four times more likely to die in child birth.
+- 2) Black women are four times more likely to die in child birth.

-- Is where black Caribbean boys are 6 times more likely to be excluded from school
+- 3) Black Caribbean boys are 6 times more likely to be excluded from school

 Why children’s books?